akdombrowski/jwt-authn/README.md

 # jwt-authn

 jwt-authn is an npm package for dealing with JSON Web Tokens.
 Encoding, decoding, verifying, signing, and more coming.
+No package dependencies!
 It's only dependency is the [Crypto](https://nodejs.org/api/crypto.html) module in Nodejs.

 <br>
 <br>